Old Florida & Upper Coastal Mitigation Bank

 EIP’s first investment in Florida was the November 2013 purchase of the 150-acre Upper Coastal Mitigation Bank in Citrus County, an area invaded by non-native species and negatively impacted by prolonged fire suppression.

 In June 2015, we won final approval to create the Old Florida Mitigation Bank.
-At 1,094 acres, it’s the largest wetland mitigation bank in the Southwest Florida Water Management District to date.
 Our team combined forces with local contractors to remove non-native pine plantations and convert pasture lands back into native longleaf pine trees, Cypress, Palmetto, and other native species.

 Today, Old Florida Mitigation Bank is rich with wildlife species including the wood stork, gopher tortoise, and scrub jay; Upper Coastal provides critical habitat connectivity for the threatened Florida black bear population.
 Some of our restoration sites are designated as “recipient sites,” where we receive and protect wildlife brought to us from other impacted habitats.